Block print in India — hands across time

 For example, the final carved blocks must be light enough to be wielded with one hand.
 So, not too big, and they must also be carved so that the print surface is balanced from side to side, meaning that motifs with thick design elements cannot be carved on the same block as motifs that feature fine lines, and so on.

 Block printing is a high skill craft.
 Our production team includes Master-level block carvers, block printers, and a dedicated colour master at each unit, along with the wash men, cloth finishers and dyers.

 - Printed by hand in small batches using hand-carved wood blocks

-- Designed by Andree Jaipur — also include a Limited Print Series produced in the traditional manner
+- Designed by Andree Jaipur — which are created in exclusive Limited Print Series, produced in the traditional manner

-- Feature an Andree Jaipur Indigo Line which is also resist-hand printed and dip-dyed
+- Feature an Andree Jaipur Indigo collection which is also resist-hand printed and dip-dyed

 - Use AZO-free inks and dyes

-- Built from fully recyclable materials, including buttons made from coconut and seashell
+- Created with 100% custom-woven cotton, fully recyclable materials, including buttons made from seashell and coconut shell